aya-prover/aya-prover-docs/aya/guide/prover-tutorial.aya.md

 | line : left = right
 ```

-This is an uninteresting quotient type, that is basically `Bool`{} but saying its two values are equal,
+This is an uninteresting quotient type, that is basically `Bool`() but saying its two values are equal,
-so it's really just a unit type, with its unique element being the equivalence class of `left`{} and `right`{}.
+so it's really just a unit type, with its unique element being the equivalence class of `left`() and `right`().

 If you're familiar with a proof assistant with an intensional equality like
 Coq/Agda/Lean/etc., you might find this surprising because a unit type shall not have two distinct elements,